karl-rathmanner/golem/README.md

 	$ yarn

-If necessary, globally install the Command Line Utility for Gulp.
+If necessary, globally install the command line utility for Gulp.

     $ npm i -g gulp-cli

+If you're using vscode, you might want to add the following to your settings.json, to stop tslint from nagging about "problems" in node modules:

+    "tslint.exclude": "**/node_modules/**/*.ts"

 ## During active developent